-When carrying out their duties, the entry of Observers onto the route of special stages must take place at the latest 30 minutes before the start time of the final course car (car n° 0) although the FIA Safety Delegate may have a later time for entry to the special stages.
+When carrying out their duties, the entry of FIA officials and delegates onto the route of special stages must take place at the latest 30 minutes before the start time of the final course car (car n° 0) although the FIA Safety delegate may have a later time for entry to the special stages.
 If car n° 0 catches up with them while on the route of a special stage, they must stop, park and wait for the sweeper car to pass before continuing.

-35.32 EVACUATION BY HELICOPTER
+36.3 EVACUATION BY HELICOPTER